 The Plan is funded by contributions made by the employers pursuant to collective bargaining agreements with the union.
 The current funding policy is based on an amortization of the Plan's unfunded actuarial liability over a 12-year period from August 1, 2007.
-As of August 1, 2017, there are 2 years remaining in the amortization period.
+As of August 1, 2018, there is 1 year remaining in the amortization period.